 Make sure you analyse the additional benefits before rejecting what on the surface may seem a lower salary than expected.

-The Hospitality industry has a lot of perquisites so analyse your offered benefits on various parameters.
+May be your industry has a lot of perquisites so analyse all the offered benefits on various parameters.

 Additional benefits can add up to 50% of your basic salary, some may be fixed and some negotiable (bonus, commission, training, holiday etc), but they still need to be discussed.